Looking to avoid a credit card balance transfer fee? Try a credit union

 Ready to start your search?
 The following credit union credit cards may be a good choice for you:

-Navy Federal More Rewards American Express Card: Best for military members
+Navy Federal More Rewards American Express® Card

-Titanium Rewards Visa Signature Card: Best for high credit limits
+Titanium Rewards Visa Signature Card

-DCU Visa Platinum Signature Credit Card: Best for broad eligibility
+DCU Visa Platinum Signature Credit Card

 Other credit union cards with 0% introductory APR offers

-There are many credit cards from local credit unions that won’t be as widely available as the cards we previously mentioned, but they nevertheless come with strong introductory APR offers.
+There are many credit cards from local credit unions that won’t be as widely available as the cards we previously mentioned, but they nevertheless come with strong introductory 0 percent APR offers.
 Here are just a few:

 - Community America Visa® Signature Credit Card* — 0 percent APR on both purchase and balance transfers for 18 months, with a variable APR of 17.49 percent or 19.49 percent after the period ends.